juliangonzalez-tech/duetoday-showcase/README.md

 DueToday helps users immediately understand:
 - what matters most
 - what should be done next
-- what’s overdue
+- what is overdue
-- how progress is improving over time
+- how progress improves over time

-The goal is to reduce stress while improving consistency and focus.
+The goal is simple:

+Reduce stress.
+Increase consistency.
+Create momentum.

 ---